UCI conducts assessments simply and effectively to facilitate continuous improvements of student learning.

 Please see the Using Learning Outcomes Assessment to Improve Academic Programming document to review ways to utilize assessment for continuous academic improvment.

-View the learning outcomes of UCI’s undergraduate majors.
+View the learning outcomes of UCI’s graduate programs.